EFFICACY & SAFETY

 In ILLUMINATE-C, significant POx reduction in patients with advanced kidney disease, including those on hemodialysis1

-ILLUMINATE-C: Reduction in POx with OXLUMO1
+ILLUMINATE-C: Mean reduction in POx with OXLUMO1,13

 Image